Climate Change Resources

 Climate Change Basics

-Essential concepts and ideas that you and your students will need to be fluent with in order to succeed in the challenge.
+Below are essential concepts that you and your students will need to be fluent in as you complete the design challenge.

 Climate vs Weather